anoadragon453/matrix-reminder-bot/README.md

 #### Install libolm

 You can install [libolm](https://gitlab.matrix.org/matrix-org/olm) from source, or alternatively, check your system's package manager.
-Note that version `3.0.0` or greater is required.
+Version `3.0.0` or greater is required.

 **(Optional) postgres development headers**

-If you want to use postgres as a database backend (see the Configuration section for more details), you'll need to install postgres development
+By default, matrix-reminder-bot uses SQLite as its storage backend.
+This is fine for a few hundred users, but if you plan to support a much higher volume of requests, you may consider using Postgres as a database backend instead.

-headers:
+If you want to use postgres as a database backend, you'll need to install postgres development headers:

 Debian/Ubuntu: